adobe-research/deft_corpus/evaluation/README.md

 ## Evaluation Criteria

 1. Subtask 1: Sentence Classification

 We will report P/R/F1 for the positive and negative classes.
 The official score will be based on the F1 for the positive class.

 2. Subtask 2: Sequence labeling

 We will report P/R/F1 for each evaluated class, as well as macro- and micro-averaged F1 for the evaluated classes.
 The official score will be based on  the macro-averaged F1 of the evaluated classes.
+Evaluated classes include: Term, Alias-Term, Referential-Term, Definition, Referential-Definition, and Qualifier.

 3. Subtask 3: Relation extraction

 We will report P/R/F1 for each evaluated relation, as well as macro- and micro-averaged F1 for the evaluated relations.
 The official score will be based on  the macro-averaged F1 of the evaluated relations.
+The evaluated relations include: Direct-defines, Indirect-defines, Refers-to, AKA, and Qualifies.